JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I got Part 1 (Day 1) working and found the correct answer.
 Moving on to Part 2 ...

 Okay, I've captured the specs and the answer to Part 1.
 The second part requires some changes to zero counts in the Dial implementation.

+I finished the second part.
+It was important to note that some instructions had clicks > 99.
+So counting the wraps around the dial was important (and the difference between the naive 2210 versus the correct 6358).

+The answer was submitted and confirmed to be correct.
+Done with Day 1.
+Woot!